paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_8_5_7)=
 ## Calculation of acceleration factors

-The acceleration factors (see ref eee_8_3_1_13`, ref eee_8_3_1_14`, ref eee_8_3_1_15`, ref eee_8_3_1_16` for the different relevant acceleration factors) use degradation laws generally well known for {term}`EEE` components and described in document {cite:p}`eee-JEP122H`.
+The acceleration factors (see {numref}`eee_8_5_7_1`, {numref}`eee_8_5_7_2`, {numref}`eee_8_5_7_3`, {numref}`eee_8_5_7_4` for the different relevant acceleration factors) use degradation laws generally well known for {term}`EEE` components and described in document {cite:p}`eee-JEP122H`.
 The general laws with a single parameter can be used for most of the more useful stresses such as the Arrhenius' law for temperature, the Eyring's law and the inverse power laws for voltage and current.
 The Coffin-Manson's law is used for thermal and mechanical stresses.
 More complex laws with more than one parameter can also be used such as Peck's model for both temperature and humidity, the Norris-Landzberg's law for solder joints and the Black's law for electromigration {cite:p}`eee-SSB-1.003`.

 (eee_8_5_7_1)=
 ### Inverse power law